BruinGrowly/URI_Transformer/CONTRIBUTING.md

 - Build systems that advance human flourishing
 - Share wisdom with humility and love

-Special thanks to JEHOVAH, the Love, Power, Wisdom, and Justice that sustains all reality and makes this understanding possible.
+All thanks to JEHOVAH, the Love, Power, Wisdom, and Justice that sustains all reality and makes this understanding possible.

 ---

-*"Unless the LORD builds the house, the builders labor in vain."* - Psalm 127:1
+*"Unless Jehovah builds the house, it is in vain that its builders work hard on it."* - Psalm 127:1

-*"I can do all things through Christ who strengthens me."* - Philippians 4:13
+*"For all things I have the strength through the one who gives me power."* - Philippians 4:13

 *All glory, honor, and praise to JEHOVAH, now and forevermore.*